 Together, with the recent addition of the Capability Brown play area (for children aged 2-9 years) and a series of activities for the kids, including historic games, a nature trail and a large sandpit area, there’s plenty to keep the little ones entertained.

 Enjoy a great day out to explore the inspirational landscape, the artist and designers studios within the 18th century courtyard and take the opportunity to enjoy a delicious home-cooked meal or relaxing snack in a beautiful, rural setting.

 Car parking available

 Credit / debit cards accepted

-Kirkharle Lake and Courtyard replied: Thank you very much for taking the time to write a review.
-It means so much to our staff to feel appreciated.
-I will pass your review on to them.
-I am delighted that you enjoyed your visit and hope that we can welcome you back again soon.
+Kirkharle Lake and Courtyard replied: Thank you so much for taking the time to write a review and I am delighted that you enjoyed your visit.
+I will pass your comments on to the staff.

 Decided today despite the rain to Kirkharke to visit the Craft Fair I saw advertised, a good turnout despite the weather, having been there before for a coffee and a look around I knew of the place with is picturesque and delightful well kept grounds.
 Coffee time and a visit to their nice coffee house, despite being busy the staff were quick to take our order and then bring our order to our table a lovely Cappacino, Latte and Fruit Scone and Jam.
 Finishing off looking at there nice craft studios I noticed they have extended there play area which looks really good, think next time we come will bring the Grandchildren.